hindutva/hindutva.github.io/main/books/vivekAnanda/volume_4/writings_prose/197_on_professor_max_muller.md

-of the sages of ancient India — the trees, the flowers, the calmness, and the clear sky — all these sent me back in imagination to the glorious days of Ancient India, the days of our Brahmarshis and Râjarshis, the days of the great Vânaprasthas, the days of Arundhatis and Vasishthas.
+of the sages of ancient India — the trees, the flowers, the calmness, and the clear sky — all these sent me back in imagination to the glorious days of Ancient India, the days of our Brahmarshis and Rājarshis, the days of the great Vānaprasthas, the days of Arundhatis and Vasishthas.

 It was neither the philologist nor the scholar that I saw, but a soul